Chapter 9 Unsupervised learning: clustering

 • Introduce clustering methods.

-• Learn how to use a widely used non-parametric clustering algorithms k-means.
+• Learn how to apply a widely used non-parametric clustering algorithms k-means.

 • Learn how to use recursive clustering approaches known as hierarchical clustering.